I Belong to You (Lenny Kravitz song)

-"I Belong to You" is a song by American rock musician Lenny Kravitz from his fifth studio album 5 (1998).
+"I Belong to You" is a song by American rock musician Lenny Kravitz from his fifth studio album, 5 (1998).
 It was written and produced by Kravitz and released as the album's third single in August 1998.
-The song features a soft rock and reggae-inspired sound.
+It peaked at number 36 on the US Pop Airplay chart and number 71 on the Billboard Hot 100.

 Reception

 Carla Hay of AXS stated, "This calypso-inspired rock/pop ballad is all kinds of laid-back and sexy.
 One of the singles from Kravitz’s 1998 album, 5, “I Belong to You” is one of his most sensual songs."